For consumers who have built a dependency on LastChangeDate, the following guidance should be followed:

 - updates to the service are synchronised overnight, so any changes made by ODS analysts on a given day appear in the ODS API Suite the following day

-- updated records should always be returned by the API service between Tuesday and Saturday after approximately 3:00am (normal running process - this doesn’t usually include bank holidays.
-In some cases updates will appear in queries executed on Sunday or Monday morning if ODS has been implementing changes over a weekend or bank holiday for example, to support bulk change/reconfiguration of hierarchies)
+- updated records should always be returned by the API service between Tuesday and Saturday after approximately 3am (normal running process - this does not usually include bank holidays - in some cases updates will appear in queries executed on Sunday or Monday morning if ODS has been implementing changes over a weekend or bank holiday for example, to support bulk change/reconfiguration of hierarchies)

 - during the normal running process the data updates are automated including the assurance of the data itself

 - if the data fails assurance for any reason, updates to the database which supports the service are delayed.
 Under normal operation this should be resolved on the same business day, and in this scenario clients should consider re-querying throughout the day to pick up any changes.
 However, there will be occasions when more complex scenarios may result in longer delays and NHS Digital recommends that users employ a defensive algorithm to ensure no updates are missed, as follows:

 If no records are returned during the normal running process clients should be configured to re-query using the same date value for up to 3 working days and only revert to business as usual once data is returned.
 If no records are returned after 3 working days a log should be raised via firstname.lastname@example.org.

 An example scenario where the data refresh is not resolved until two days later:

 |24 September 2019||2019-09-23||Data is returned||BAU|